ibm-cloud-docs/bare-metal/faq.md

 ## How do I use IPMI?
 {: faq}

 IPMI is a way to manage a server remotely through a network interface.
 Gather the IPMI address and login information from the {{site.data.keyword.cloud}} console under *Devices* > _your server (device details)_> *Remote Mgmt*.
 Next, establish a VPN connection to the server.
-You can then connect by pointing your web browser to the IP address or by using a [system-specific tool](/docs/iaas-vpn?topic=VPN-use-ssl-vpn#product-specific-impi-instructions).
+You can then connect by pointing your web browser to the IP address or by using a [Standalone VPN clinet](/docs/iaas-vpn?topic=iaas-vpn-standalone-vpn-clients).

 <!--## How do I restart my server?
 {: faq}-->